Seating Considerations in Pressure Injury Prevention

 Evidence Summary

 The Guideline Governance Group noted that the most appropriate duration for sitting out of bed is based on an individual assessment.
-Ability to self-reposition is an important consideration when determining how long an individual at risk of pressure injuries should spend seated out of bed.
+Ability to self-reposition and quality of life are important considerations when determining how long an individual at risk of pressure injuries should spend seated out of bed.

 Data tables (Downloads)